-Winter Camp at Wood River, IL As the day warms, the sap in the sugar maple trees begins to run.
-On or near this date, the captains prepare the many questions about Indians they have been asked to answer.
+As the day warms at Wood River across from the mouth of the Missouri, the sap in the sugar maple trees begins to run.
+On or near this date, the captains prepare the many questions about Native Americans they are to answer on their upcoming voyage.

 Questions for the Louisiana Indians